Setting Up a Jira Zendesk Integration Bidirectionally

 After a while, you should see the synced items reflected in the connection entry in the connections list.
 If not, make sure your sync rules and triggers are set up correctly.
 Don’t be afraid to make adjustments and test them until everything is working as you intend.

-Common Use Cases
+Jira Zendesk Integration Use Cases

 Here are a few examples of situations where you can improve your workflows using a Jira Zendesk integration.

-If your customer service team uses Zendesk and your developers use Jira, there is likely to be potential for useful information exchange.
-The customer service team will use Zendesk to create tickets, based on their interactions with customers.
-These tickets will include details of problems and bugs.
+If your customer service team uses Zendesk and your developers use Jira Software, there is likely potential for useful information exchange.

-If you’re making services available online, you may use Zendesk for sales, and Jira to manage your user data.
-Your sales team will work with clients to set up contracts.
-During this process, they’ll collect a variety of data, stored on Zendesk.
-When they make a sale, you’ll want to transfer some of this information to Jira.
+If you’re offering services online, you may use Zendesk for sales and Jira to manage your user data.
+Your sales team will work with clients to set up contracts, during which they’ll collect various data stored on Zendesk.

 An integration tool can do this automatically, filtering the data and transferring what’s needed to Jira tickets.
 Your onboarding team can use these tickets to help set the new customers up with their accounts.